AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 # Run the PI to Data Hub Agent Configuration Utility

 Use the PI to Data Hub Agent Configuration Utility to set up and configure AF server and Data Archive data sources before creating a data transfer.
-After installing or upgrading a PI to Data Hub Agent, use the utility to select a source AF server or Data Archive, view connection details, create AF and PI Mappings, set data privacy settings, and register the agent.
+After installing or upgrading a PI to Data Hub Agent, use the utility to select a source AF server or Data Archive, view connection details, create AF and PI mappings, set data privacy settings, and register the agent.

 **Note:** A connection to AVEVA Data Hub with the post-installation utility cannot be established if the system time is not correct.
 Additionally, you will not be able to connect to AVEVA Data Hub if Internet Explorer Enhanced Security Configuration is enabled.
 For more information, see <xref:disable-ie-security>.